matthew-brett/linuxiste-blog/content/alive-again-edid.md

 I have dual monitors attached via DVI to my elderly Mac Pro 1,1 destop.

-Very luckily for me (you'll see why later), both are ViewSonic VP2130b monitors that I found lying around somewhere.
+Both monitors are ViewSonic VP2130b monitors that I found lying around somewhere.
+It turned out to be very lucky for me that the monitors were the same make and model, as you'll see later.

 The right monitor of the two is also attached (via a KVM) to an old laptop I use for hosting our [buildbots](http://nipy.bic.berkeley.edu/builders).
 The laptop runs Ubuntu 12.04.

-They were working fine up until a few days ago when I noticed that the screen went blank when I tried to switch the the laptop.
+They were working fine up until a few days ago when I noticed that the screen went blank when I tried to switch the KVM to the laptop.
 I thought nothing much of it, and connected the laptop to another screen.

+Now the laptop had its own screen and the ViewSonic was attached directly to the Mac.

-I noticed two things.
-First, I saw messages like this on the screen:
+I noticed two new signs.
+First, I saw messages like this on the screen I had just plugged into the laptop:

     May 10 16:01:39 maqroll kernel: [ 9762.942248] [drm:drm_edid_block_valid] *ERROR* EDID checksum is invalid, remainder is 7